 In a distance program, students pursue their studies without setting foot on a school's physical campus.
 Nowadays, most distance programs offer their courses through the internet.

 Skidmore's program is different: we offer working adults the chance to pursue a rich, rigorous graduate education without having to uproot themselves from their homes, their jobs, or their families.
-Our students (who come from across the country and around the world) start out their studies with an intense, one-week immersion course on the Skidmore campus (the introductory seminar), and then take the rest of their courses through independent studies and classes at universities near their homes.
+Our students start out their studies with an intense, one-week immersion course on the Skidmore campus (the introductory seminar), and then take the rest of their courses through independent studies and classes at universities near their homes.
 Once they have completed their coursework, students return to campus to review their program of study and discuss their final project proposal with a faculty steering committee.

 If there are no standard concentrations or required courses, how do I know which courses to take?